cat-water-models/cat-water-models.github.io/index.md

 ## Outputs

 Our efforts will culminate in a special issue published in a peer-reviewed journal, a series of blogs, and a final public event.

+---

+## Funding

+Our project is funded by the Network of European Institutes for Advanced Study (NETIAS)  through the Constructive Advanced Thinking (CAT) program